-After sleeping pretty late last night, I woke-up at 5.45 in the morning!!
-No I didn’t on my own but because the reception guys gave me a wake-up call!!
+After sleeping pretty late last night, I woke up at 5.45 in the morning!!
+No, I didn’t on my own but because the reception guys gave me a wake-up call!!
 I am still looking for the person who requested that wake-up call.
 I really want to kill him once I find him!!
 I never slept after that and after freshening-up, checked-out and headed for the lavish breakfast at about 8 AM.
 As we were in team D-9, one of the last teams, we still had some time to have our breakfast.
 A lot of photos and selfies later, we were finally in our car and at the entrance of the resort, ready to be flagged-off.
 Needless to say, I was excited.

-Now before I share my experience of the car (and the drive), let me tell you that even though I love riding and driving and this love has been there since a while now, I will score a prefect zero if someone asks me about any technical aspect of a vehicle.
+Now before I share my experience of the car (and the drive), let me tell you that even though I love riding and driving and this love has been there for a while now, I will score a perfect zero if someone asks me about any technical aspect of a vehicle.
 So this review (if I may call it one) will be purely from an end-user’s point of view.

 When I first saw the

-Zica Tiago, the first thing I liked about it was the fact that TATA had finally managed to come-up with a hatch-back that did not look like the Indica.
+Zica Tiago, the first thing I liked about it was the fact that TATA had finally managed to come up with a hatchback that did not look like the Indica.
 The Zica Tiago was totally a new design altogether.
 It’s a fresh and brilliant change in my point of view.
 I absolutely loved the way it looked.
 With its below the bumper lights and all.
 Another thing that was something new to a TATA hatchback was the brilliant dashboard.
 TATA has also managed to create a lot of utility spaces (22 in total) for storing bottles and stuff like that by optimizing the space available inside.

 It also sports a bigger and almost square boot which is enough to comfortably fit-in those big suitcases comfortably.
 I also liked the fact that a hatch of this class also was equipped with GPS with maps being provided by MapMyIndia.
-Another great to have feature was the jukebox app which can easily pair-up with the on-board entertainment system and then everyone can add their favorite songs to the playlist from their own mobile phones.
+Another great to have feature was the jukebox app which can easily pair-up with the onboard entertainment system and then everyone can add their favorite songs to the playlist from their own mobile phones.

 The car has a much better ground-clearance in comparison to the cars it will be pitched against.
 A higher ground-clearance generally means it being obvious in the looks as well but the design team seems to have done a great job here.
 The curved design of the rear-end and the tail-lights work perfectly and make sure the higher GC does not look out of sync at the wheels.
 If you leave the slightly flimsy-looking plastic that seems to have been used for the knobs and switches aside, I absolutely loved all other visual aspects of the car.

-The music through the much improved stereo with its 8 speakers ideally placed all over the car for great listening pleasure made the drive very enjoyable right from the first song.
+The music through the much-improved stereo with its 8 speakers ideally placed all over the car for great listening pleasure made the drive very enjoyable right from the first song.
 As I negotiated the narrow roads of this part of Goa, I realized how accurate the steering was.
 Both at slow speed and while being quick.
 I am not a fan of a light steering but I was half expecting it to have one.
 To my surprise, it was not the case with the

 Zica Tiago.
 It did not have a steering like the ford hatch-backs which give you a solid feel but was not very light either.

-Couple of times during the drive we had to make U-turns where this big-looking car actually felt much smaller.
+A couple of times during the drive we had to make U-turns where this big-looking car actually felt much smaller.
 Tight corners and short-radius U-turns were easy.
 The one thing I did not like about the car was the air-flow.
 One hour or so into the drive with the AC running, I felt a bit sweaty.
 Directing the airflow towards me did not work as expected.

 During quick curves, I found that the car had almost no body-roll.
 Talking about the power delivery, the 70bhp diesel engine does pack a punch but flattens-out at the mid-range.
 The top-end again has some power but I did not get any place to push it uphill the point I would have liked to.
 But overall, I hardly felt I was driving a diesel vehicle and not a petrol one.
 There was hardly any lag which is synonymous to diesel motors.